-If you’ve been following me long enough, then you know that when I first started my business, after I thought I was in for a huge, successful launch my first month in business, I brought in just $75 a month for my first few months of being in business.
+If you’ve been following me long enough, then you know that when I first started my business, after I thought I was in for a huge, successful launch my first month in business, I brought in just $72 my first month in business.
 Years later, my monthly revenues are on average above the industry average for coaches, and I had up to 38 clients the month before I recently went on maternity leave.

 I have spent a great deal of time really trying to determine what I did to get here.
 What had I done to become a successful entrepreneur when 90% of new businesses fail?